 There are probably some readers who will object that some creatures, notably whales, consume a great deal more than smaller creatures, such as shrimp.
 Hence, since such massive creatures exist in Nature, it is entirely in accordance with the natural world that there should exist, in the human world, individuals who consume, or own, in our case, as much as a whale does.
 But this analogy is mistaken, for no human being is as large as a whale, and therefore no human being needs to consume as much as a whale does.
 For a whale cannot survive without consuming the vast quantities of food which it does, which is clearly not true of any human being.
 To give another example, although some trees grow large and tall, thereby depriving other plants of the sunlight they need to grow, there is no tree that collects and absorbs thousands or millions times more sunlight than any other mature tree of its kind.
 Clearly, if any organism, whether plant or animal, consumed or collected far more than it requires of food, sunlight, water, or some other resource which it needs to grow and reproduce itself, then it would greatly impoverish the total biotic mass, variety, and abundance in the area where it exists, as we humans have done wherever we have established ourselves and proceeded to allow our completely artificial, and therefore unnecessary, human desires to multiply unchecked.
 The basic rule in Nature is that, apart from humans, every species, and every individual organism, only takes from the natural environment and from other living species what it needs in order to grow and reproduce itself.
 There is a strict economy and generosity in Nature that we hyper-selfish humans are very far from respecting, as our ancestors formerly did, but which we modern humans have completely lost, as we have become more and more “civilized,” and consequently more and more depraved, while we have become increasingly separated and alienated from Nature.

 Provided that human beings have the sense, which we haven’t demonstrated until now, to limit and reduce our numbers voluntarily, there is more than enough money and wealth in the world to provide a comfortable existence for everyone who is alive.
 The chief obstacle to achieving this desired result is that a great deal of money is not used in the way that it could be used, by helping others rather than merely indulging their owners’ artificial and immoderate desires.
-Instead, the prevailing capitalist models of behaviour dictate that one should keep whatever one earns and search for new ways to spend that money on oneself, even if one already has everything one needs to live a happy and contented life, or that one should speculate in the attempt to make one’s hoard of money grow even larger, just like a dragon that sits protectively on its hoard of useless gold and jewels, while it breathes fire on anyone who tries to take even the smallest part of it, even though the dragon does not need these riches and makes no practical use of them.
+Instead, the prevailing capitalist models of behaviour dictate that one should keep whatever one earns and search for new ways to spend that money on oneself, even if one already has everything one needs to live a happy and contented life, or that one should speculate in the attempt to make one’s hoard of money grow even larger, just like a dragon that sits protectively on its hoard of useless gold and jewels, while it breathes fire on anyone who tries to take a tiny part of it, even though the dragon does not need these riches and makes no practical use of them.

 So what needs to be done to alleviate poverty and hunger, while providing all people everywhere with the assistance and opportunities they need in order to improve their lives?
 As the title of the essay suggests, what those of us who are successful need to do is to include people in our daily lives and activities, such as in places of work and education, in particular those who are ignored, excluded, and marginalized.
 For when these people are included rather than excluded, as is so often the case presently, many of them will become valued, contributing members of society, rather than remaining as non-contributing dependents or indigent itinerants who are scorned by society’s more successful or fortunate members.
 Of course, these kinds of transformations take time and require patience, just as the acquisition of a foreign language also takes time and patience on the part of the instructor.
 Moreover, some people will not be able to make the transition successfully.
-But the experience of human history has been that, provided people are given the opportunity to observe a norm from an early age, along with its many different and occasionally complex models of behaviour, the great majority of them are able to acquire these models and become contributing members of the society in which they live.
+But the experience of human history has been that, provided people are given the opportunity to observe a norm from an early age, along with its many different and occasionally complex models of behaviour, the great majority of them are able to acquire these skills and become contributing members of the society in which they live.
 And the common belief in the innate intellectual inferiority of certain groups of people, such as scientific studies that purportedly establish the innate intellectual inferiority of black people, are plain and simply wrong; for these statements about people’s ability to learn skills, perform occupations, and integrate themselves into mainstream society apply to all human beings, without exception.

 The Modern Mind: An Intellectual History of the 20th Century by Peter Watson, chapter 3.
 HarperCollins, 2001.